YamiYukiSenpai/MacroKeyTouchSensor/README.md

 Soldering the MPR121 breakout requires 2 separate headers, 1 for each side.

 ### Printing the PCB
 The gerber files required for the printing of the PCB are in `Schematics/MacroKeyTouchSensor_gerber`.
-Modify the files if need be.
+Modify the Fritzing file in the Schematics directory, and export to gerber if modfifications are needed.

 ### <a name="breakout_solder">Soldering the pins to the breakout board</a>
 Make sure that the side you're soldering is the short side.
 In addition, make sure that no pins interfere with others.
 This is one of the harder ones as there are a lot of them and they're tightly packed together.